 Overall, both companies are quite expensive if users wish to have a subscription plan that allows them to use all the features available.
 It is also disappointing that there are no science-backed, specific health recommendations at this price point.

-Neither company offers much in terms of health information or recommendations.
+Both MyHeritage and Ancestry are lacking in terms of health information or recommendations.
 Ancestry does not offer any health information or recommendations, with the complete discontinuation of their health reporting service in 2021.

 MyHeritage offers very limited health information in the form of genetic carrier risk reports, and generic recommendations.
 There are no “personalized” health recommendations made, and the focus is extremely narrow.
 One could consider these health reports to be underwhelming if they are interested in optimizing their health based on scientific research.